miniwinwm/BluePillDemo/README.md

 Once the code is built, flashing and debugging needs a ST-LINK device connected to the Serial Wire 4 pin header at the end of the Blue Pill board.
 These are cheaply available on ebay for a few £€$, often supplied together with a Blue Pill board.
 You need 4 female to female jumper cables to connect the two.
 Note: The ST-LINK v2 debugger will not connect to Blue Pill boards with fake processors on them.
 Some Blue Pill boards are supplied with non-genuine or cloned STM103C8T6 processors.

+Any requests can be added as an issue to this repo.
+I'll create a project if I have time and the extra hardware is not too expensive for me to buy.

 The Seatalk projects are only of interest for interfacing with the Seatalk marine data network.

 # Creating a new Blue Pill project